Aston Martin V12 Zagato

 The Aston Martin V12 Zagato is a British sports car/endurance racer made by Aston Martin in collaboration with Zagato to celebrate a fifty-year partnership since the Aston Martin DB4 GT Zagato.
 Introduced in Lake Como, Italy at the Concorso d'Eleganza Villa d'Este on 21 May 2011, the Zagato was awarded with the competition's "Design Award for Concept Cars and Prototypes" which has also been won by the One-77 in 2009.
 Zagato introduced the "Corsa" (race) version of the car in 2011 and the "Stradale" (road) version in 2012.
 The Stradale version does not have the black quick releases on the bonnet and boot that the Corsa has and the exhaust pipes of the Stradale version are further apart than on the Corsa version.

-Like the Aston Martin V12 Vantage on which it is based, the V12 Zagato is powered by a 5.9-litre AM11 V12 engine first used in the DBS which produces 510 bhp, and 570 Nm of torque.
+Like the Aston Martin V12 Vantage on which it is based, the V12 Zagato is powered by a 5.9-litre AM10 V12 engine which produces 510 bhp, and 570 Nm of torque.